CarsonBurke/Simulon/README.md

 # Simulon
-An CA-like economy, business, and nation simulator.
+A CA-like economy, business, and nation simulator.
 Built with Bevy and Rust.